 We reconciled Bayo Adeola’s aesthetic points-of-view alongside iterative-editorial-reviews, A/B tests with an ongoing need to re-thread-text, post-text-flow: A design-production-process consideration, which stretched the limits of our resource constraints.
 Thankfully, Olubunmi Ayodele’s support in Lagos; drafted into the design process by the author, provided this project with much needed local cover, to re-thread copy-edits, when required.

 In Principle and Practice of Project Management, the charts function to help illustrate and support thematic principles in the book.
-The densely packed set of diagrams are basic for accessibility, with adoption of variation in tonal intensity of black, between text and background, designed to make table-content legible for readers.
+The densely packed set of diagrams is basic for accessibility, with the adoption of variation in the total intensity of black, between text and background, designed to make table-content legible for readers.

-This book closes with the author’s ode to the future of project management in a digital world, relative to traditional project management – and the book’s final section-title sums up his thesis for a software driven world titled “Project Management Approaches.”
-A comparative look at characteristics of a traditional project management approach relative to an agile one: As a matter of fact it places this Book-Design project, firmly, in an agile space: collaborative use of Adobe-Creative-Cloud software; super-frequent changes, uncertainty, reader-tests, multiple-iterations are signature characteristics.
+This book closes with the author’s reference to the future of project management in a digital world, relative to traditional project management.
+The book’s final section-title sums up his thesis for a software-driven world titled “Project Management Approaches.”
+A comparative look at the characteristics of a traditional project management approach relative to an agile one.
+It places this Book-Design project, firmly, in an agile space: collaborative use of design software, super-frequent changes, uncertainty, reader-tests, multiple-iterations are signature characteristics.

 For emphasis, sections, chapter-titles and key points of the framework appear throughout this book at double-page spreads of typography.
-The sans-serif typeface-family Lato is used across cover-title; synopsis at the back-cover; tables; diagrams; headers; captions and chapter-panels.
-The serif font Minion is used in body copy.
+The sans-serif typeface-family Lato is consistent across cover-title; synopsis at the back-cover; tables; diagrams; headers; captions and chapter-panels.
+We adopted the serif font Minion in body copy.

 Independent Publishing and Project Management

 Design Research, Book-Design and Project Management

 Executive Producer- Bayo Adeola, Editorial Team - Tayo Agunbiade and Femi Omotayo.
 Design Team - Angela Lyons: Integrated Design, Olubunmi Ayodele: Design, Hernan Perez: Photography-Studio-Management and Photography-Post-Production, Tunde Oyewole: Print Management, Ayodeji Alaka: Project Management, Editorial-Design and Photography.